VaibhavGajbhe/todoAppUI-on-ACR/README.md

 ```

 These configurations enable communication between the Frontend and Backend using Private IP on the Backend VM.
 Ensure that the IPs and ports are correctly set to match your environment.

+We create pipline for Buld and Push the image on ACR